 I am an effective and experienced Folsom California Divorce Attorney.
 I know that divorce in California can be as simple as two people splitting up their furniture and deciding who will pay which bills.
 Divorce in California can also be a highly contested battle between parents over the children.
 No matter what type of divorce you are going through, I can help you understand what you need to do in order to protect the best interests of you and your family.
-I will work with you to help eliminate drama and distress while being a strong advocate for your best legal interests.
+I will work one-on-one with you to help eliminate drama and distress while being a strong advocate for your best legal interests.

 To find out how I can help you, please schedule a free phone consultation so we can discuss your needs.